jchip/dev-colima/README.md

 Open http://localhost:9000 and create an admin account on first visit.

-**Note:** Portainer connects to the Docker socket inside Colima's VM, so it will always manage Colima containers only - even if you switch the CLI context to Docker Desktop.
+**Note:** Portainer runs inside the Colima VM, so it only manages containers in that specific profile.

 ### Lazydocker (Terminal UI)